 A nice spinach salad was a perfect side dish and strawberries, blackberries over vanilla ice cream…. perfect Sunday night dinner for us.

-I am also sharing a picture of our beautiful sun set last night
+I was also sharing a picture of our beautiful sun set last night.

 Spinach and Gorgonzola Stuffed Flank Steak